Rayyan011/mobileapp/README.md

-# 📱 Expo Go Villa Sample - Mobile Development Learning Project
+# 📱 Notes App - Mobile Development Learning Project

-Welcome to your first React Native mobile app!
+Welcome to your React Native notes app!
 This project is designed to help you learn mobile development using Expo Go - no simulators or complex setup required, just your phone and some basic tools.

 ## 🎯 What You'll Learn